Worldspreads: History

 The company was founded in 2000 as a sports spread betting business.
 It went on to expand into financial spread trading which became the dominant part of its business.

 The company sold the Irish part of its business to a group of local manager for €9.9M in 2007.

 In 2008 it relocated the bulk of its operations to London from Dublin and listed on the London-based Alternative Investment Market (AIM) and obtained a license from the UK Financial Services Authority.
 It expanded over the following few years opening offices in a number of European countries and growing its market share of the UK financial spread betting market.

 Bankruptcy

 On 19 March 2012 Worldpsreads entered administration.
 On that date it appeared that there was only £16.6m of the £29.7m of customer money left that should have been in the business to cover customer balances.

-The demise of the company followed the departure of the company's finance director, Niall O'Kelly.
-It was suggested in a Reuters article as not unconnected.
-The irregularities emerged soon after his exit.

 Worldspreads had over 5000 spread betting customers at the point it went in special administration.
 Almost all clients were covered under the UK Financial Services Compensation Scheme and were paid compensation by the scheme.